uhermjakob/utoken/README.md

 ### Future work — Feedback and contributions welcome
 Plans include
-* Building resources, testing and fine-tuning of additional languages such as Tamil, Telugu, Indonesian, Italian.
+* Building resources, testing and fine-tuning of additional languages such as Tamil, Telugu, Italian.
 * Adding new special entity types such as IPA pronunciations, geographic coordinates, complex IDs such as 403(k).
 * Semi-supervised learning of lexical and abbreviation resources from large corpora.
 </details>